Mayukhdeb/notes/content/post/2024-02-26-explain-predict-control.md

-> *The following is a mix of my notes and thoughts on a lecture by Hans-Lukas Teuber.
+> *The following is a mix of my notes and thoughts on a lecture by [Hans-Lukas Teuber](https://en.wikipedia.org/wiki/Hans-Lukas_Teuber).
 I've taken the liberty to re-arrange the order of the topics/ideas to my liking.
 You'll find some of the nice quotes from the lecture sprinkled around.*

 A crab has an organ known as the Statolith.
-The little bubble that it sits inside of is called a Statocyst.
+The little bubble that it sits inside of is called a [Statocyst](https://en.wikipedia.org/wiki/Statocyst).
 This organ is the equivalent to that of an accelerometer.
 It helps the crab know which way is up.
 Unlike humans, crabs grow up in bursts.
-They shed their skin (carapace) during this statge.
+They shed their skin (shell) during this statge.
 As the skin grows back, they exhibit an interesting behaviour:

-They pick up a little pebble and rub against it to let a new statocyst form in the new carapace.
+They pick up a little pebble and rub against it to let a new statocyst form in the new shell.

 An Austrian investigator noticed this behaviour and did the following: